 If the new work permit does not arrive prior to the expiry of the current one please forward a copy of the proof of submission of application to IRCC to Faculty Relations (UBCV) or Human Resources (UBCO).
 As long as the faculty member has applied for their new work permit prior to the expiry of their current one they will have implied status (refer to Implied Status section for more details).

 Renewal of Work Permits for Visitors and Postdoctoral Fellows

 1. Visitor/Postdoctoral Fellows contacts their department/school to make arrangements, if necessary, to continue their stay at UBC.
 Note that Visitors may only spend a maximum of 2 years at UBC; Postdoctoral Fellows appointments are limited to 5 years, with the Dean’s approval.

-Implied Status refers to a foreign worker’s status when they are continuing in the same position, have applied for a new work permit prior to the expiry of their current permit and are awaiting a decision from CIC.
+Implied Status refers to a foreign worker’s status when they are continuing in the same position, have applied for a new work permit prior to the expiry of their current permit and are awaiting a decision from IRCC.
 It is important to note that should a foreign worker leave Canada while they have implied status their status expires and they will have to re-apply for status.
 Should a foreign worker be without status the University must cease processing pay to the individual.

 Implied Status will have an affect on MSP coverage – please refer to the following section for further details.

 Further details on Implied Status is found on the IRCC website.